 OSU collaborates with the National Merit Scholarship Corporation (NMSC) to award merit-based scholarships.
 Students selected as finalists who list OSU as their first-choice school on the NMSC application will receive a scholarship of at least $2,000 per year for up to four years total.

 IB DIPLOMA SCHOLARSHIP

 Students participating in an International Baccalaureate (IB) Diploma program may qualify for the IB Diploma Scholarship.
-To qualify, entering freshmen must have scored a total of 30 or higher on the IB exam and indicated pursuit of the IB Diploma.
-Awards will be finalized once scores are verified by the IBO in July.
-Awards are $3,000 annually / $12,000 over four years.
+To qualify, entering freshmen must have scored a total of 30 or higher on the IB exam and complete the IB Diploma.
+Award offers will be finalized once scores are verified by the IBO in July.
+Awards are $3,000 annually and renewable for up to 3 additional years (up to $12,000 over four years).

 OREGON STATE DEPARTMENTAL SCHOLARSHIPS

 Some scholarship opportunities are available for freshman and transfer students within their college or major.
-Each department administers their own scholarships, sets deadlines, posts and reviews applications, and awards based on their established criteria.
+Each department administers their own scholarships, sets deadlines, posts and reviews applications, and makes awards based on their established criteria.
 Exploring your options couldn’t be easier!
 Visit the Oregon State Scholarship Database.
-Enter specific criteria or do a general search to see the opportunities available to you.
-Each scholarship hit will provide you with the name of the scholarship and criteria for award.
+Enter specific criteria or do a general search to learn about the opportunities available to you.
+Each search result will provide you with the name of the scholarship and the eligibility criteria for that award.
 Click on the hyperlinked scholarship name for information on applying and the managing entity that can provide additional information.

 SCHOLARSHIPS FOR GLOBAL STUDY